Mechtild Rothe

-Mechtild Rothe (born 10 August 1947 in Paderborn, Germany) is a German politician who served as a Member of the European Parliament from 1984 until 2009.
+Mechtild Rothe (born 10 August 1947 in Paderborn, is a German politician who served as a Member of the European Parliament from 1984 until 2009.
 She is a member of the Social Democratic Party of Germany, part of the Socialist Group.

 During her time in parliament, Rothe sat on the European Parliament's Committee on Industry, Research and Energy.
 She was a substitute for the Committee on Foreign Affairs, a member of the Delegation for relations with the countries of south-east Europe and a substitute for the Delegation to the EU-Turkey Joint Parliamentary Committee.